How (and When!) To Use Anchors

-You've probably noticed the button in Web Manager 2's WYSIWYG editor that looks like a blue flag – that is the anchor tool.
+You’ve probably noticed the button in WordPress’ editor toolbar that looks like a bookmark – that is the anchor tool.
 The anchor tool, plus the linking tool, allows you to place anchors in your pages and create links to them.
-Anchors are used when you want to link to a specific section in a page, and usually within one page.
+Anchors are used when you want to link to a specific section on a page, and usually within one page.

 Here’s an example: On the A-Z Index, the letters at the top of the page are linked to that section in the page.
 When you click on “O-R”, the page jumps down to the beginning of the O-R section.
 This is convenient because it means you don’t have to scroll all the way down the page yourself.
 You’ll also notice that after each section is a link to “top” that takes you back to the top of the page, again avoiding scrolling up.